-- ‘The Business Suit: Organizational, but also Social Identity in a Risk Averse World’, Work and Organisational Studies, University of Sydney, June 2013
+'The Business Suit: Organisational, but also Social Identity in a Risk Adverse World', Work and Organisational Studies, Work and Organisational Studies, University of Sydney, June 2013.

-- ‘Something for Best, Something for Play: Mothers, Daughters and Sewing in the 1960s’, Biennial International Australian Studies Conference, University of Sydney, November 2010.
+‘Something for Best, Something for Play: Mothers, daughters and sewing in the 1960s’, Biennial Australian Studies Conference (with Jan Idle), University of Sydney, 2010.

-- ‘Is an Ecological Modernism Possible?’
-The New Modernist Studies in Australia Symposium, University of Queensland, November 2009
+‘Is an Ecological Modernism Possible?’, the inaugural Australian Modernist Studies Network Symposium, University of Queensland, 2009.

 Selected Conference Papers and Presentations